-Now if they already have a plan and you’re flipping them, you’re making a change or let’s say they have a prescription drug plan and you’re enrolling them in a Medicare Advantage plan, your commission is going to be half of the $500, so we’re going to say $250.
+If they already have a plan and you’re flipping them, you’re making a change or let’s say they have a prescription drug plan and you’re enrolling them in a Medicare Advantage plan, your commission is going to be half at $255, give or take.

 How Long Would It Take To Write 500 Sales?

-LM: For me, to successfully hit that number, I’m going to say five years.
 If you write 10 a month that’s a good number to shoot for.
 Ten a month will leave you about 100 a year if you take into consideration some people die.
-I think in five years you can build a solid book – 500 people sitting there that are consistently renewing, they’re keeping their plans and you’re getting that renewal check.

-So I think it’s going to provide a very, very good balance for the final expense guys that make a ton of money upfront, but their service commissions are low.
-With Medicare Advantage you don’t make a ton upfront, but it’s steady, so it may give these guys a little bit of stability, a little more of a comfort level with knowing that they’re going to get this paycheck day-in day-out regardless of whether they’re selling.
+Selling Medicare Advantage, you don’t make a ton upfront.
+But it’s steady, so it may give these guys a little bit of stability, a little more comfort with knowing that they’re going to get this paycheck day-in day-out regardless of whether they’re selling.

 DD: I’ll add in my perspective.
 I’ve been in the business since 2011 and most of my business has been focused on final expense.

-The reason I mention this is because I made a decision that I was either going to recruit, which is the path I went, or I was going to sell Medicare and have a passive renewal driven income added to my business because I could see in the future I wouldn’t possibly want to work as hard, at night, and stay away from my family.
+The reason I mention this is because I made a decision that I was either going to recruit, which is the path I went, or I was going to sell Medicare several years back.

-What’s great is that this opportunity is extended to everybody who wants to get into it.
-I promise you guys, there’s a lot of you out there that do very well with final expense.
+What’s great is this passive income opportunity is extended to everybody who wants to get into it.

 What Service Work Is Required?

-DD: When do you actually have to talk to a client?
+DD: Let’s talk about service work.
+How often do you talk to a client?
 Are they blowing your phone up when they get a bill back or when something happens?
 What service work, if any, do you have to deal with?

 LM: I would say the majority of calls that I get from the seniors I’ve enrolled are, “My buddy needs help.”
-God, I love those calls.
-That’s usually the call that I get, “Hey, can you help so-and-so with this plan.”
+I love those calls!

 Sometimes a client will have some issues with potentially seeing a doctor that’s out-of-network.
-Well, we got a little problem there.
 Or a medication that they’re taking is not covered or the copay changes.

-So at the very beginning of my business I was trying to get involved in the claims.
-Well now, even if I wanted to I can’t.
+At the very beginning of my business I was trying to get involved in claims.
+Now, even if I wanted to I can’t.
 I’ve got to get the medical release information to do that.
 Why would I want to put myself in that position?